redis/redis-doc/commands/blmove.md

 pushes to it or until `timeout` is reached.
 A `timeout` of zero can be used to block indefinitely.

+This command comes in place of the now deprecated `BRPOPLPUSH`.
+Doing `BLMOVE RIGHT LEFT` is equivalent.

 See `LMOVE` for more information.

 @return